Tskit for phylogenetics#

 Site ID 45 @ genomic position 997: T -> G

-Mutations occur above nodes in a tree, with all the descendant nodes inheriting that specific mutation (unless replaced by a subsequent mutation at the same site).
+Mutations occur above nodes in a tree, and all descendant nodes inherit that specific mutation (unless it is replaced by a subsequent mutation at the same site).
 This allows genetic variation to be efficiently represented using the tree topology.
 To obtain the genetic variation at each site across the entire genome, you can use the TreeSequence.sites() method, or (less efficiently), you can use TreeSequence.alignments() to output the entire sequences for each sample node:

 for node_id, alignment in zip(